johnsaviy/DevOps-Project-/project15.md

 - Create an EC2 Instance (Centos) each for WordPress and Tooling websites per Availability Zone (in the same Region).

-Ensure that it has the following software installed
+Ensure that it has the following software installed: python, ntp, net-tools, vim, wget, telnet, epel-release, htop, php,

-python
-ntp
-net-tools
-vim
-wget
-telnet
-epel-release
-htop
-php
-Create an AMI out of the EC2 instance
+- Create an AMI out of the EC2 instance

-Prepare Launch Template For Webservers (One per subnet) Make use of the AMI to set up a launch template
+### Prepare Launch Template For Webservers (One per subnet)

+- Make use of the AMI to set up a launch template
-Ensure the Instances are launched into a public subnet Assign appropriate security group
+- Ensure the Instances are launched into a public subnet
+- Assign appropriate security group
-Configure Userdata to update yum package repository and install wordpress (Only required on the WordPress launch template) TLS Certificates From Amazon Certificate Manager (ACM) You will need TLS certificates to handle secured connectivity to your Application Load Balancers (ALB).
+- Configure Userdata to update yum package repository and install wordpress (Only required on the WordPress launch template)

+TLS Certificates From Amazon Certificate Manager (ACM) You will need TLS certificates to handle secured connectivity to your Application Load Balancers (ALB).